jennnyheo/todo-site/README.md

 #### Updating, I made some terrible mistakes, so made new repository and newly updated. 😥
 #### I used Firebase for the database and it might be expired so the site might not work properly.

+## You can test the app with the url ⬇
 https://jennnyheo.github.io/todo-site/index.html

 ### This is the Todoist clone app;